kmcd14/pands-project2021/README.md

 Looking at the species separately the correlation isn't as clear.
 The strongest correlation by far is the petal lenght and sepal lenght of the iris-versicolor.
 Otherwise, there isn't any major correlation when viewing each species individually.
 ___
-<b><u><p id='Clustermap'>Clustermap:</b></u></p>
+<h3><b><u><p id='Clustermap'>Clustermap:</b></u></p></h3>

 Another way we can visualise these correlation similarties is by using a clustermap.
 This is another matrix plot.
 A cluster map employs hierarchical clustering to cluster the rows and columns of the matrix.
-This means that it orders data by relationships and we can see where similarities lie.
+This means that it orders data by relationships and we can see where similarities lie (Han, J., Pei, J., Kamber, M., 2011).
+Data Mining: Concepts and Techniques.
+3rd ed.
+Massachusetts: Elsevier.
+457-458.
 I personally found this particular plot difficult to decipher at first but, we can see that iris-setosa has distinct charecteristics while Viriginica and Versicolor are harder to distngusish and are thus sorted into the same clusters.
 ![cluster map](Images\cluster_map.png)